pgadmin-org/pgadmin4/docs/en_US/coding_standards.rst

 CSS 3
 *****

 CSS3 is used for styling and layout throughout the application.
-Extensive use is made of the Bootstrap Framework to aid in that process, however additional styles must still be created from time to time.

 Most custom styling comes from individual modules which may advertise static stylesheets to be included in the module that is loading them via hooks.

-Styling overrides (for example, to alter the Bootstrap look and feel) will typically be found in the **overrides.css** file in the main static file directory for the application.
+Styling overrides (for example, to alter the look and feel) will typically be found in the **overrides.css** file in the main static file directory for the application.